comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 1. **Separate**: Each post created by a person is placed in a separate RDF file within that person's vault.
 2. **Single**: Posts created by a person are placed in a single RDF file within that person's vault.
 3. **Location-based**: Posts created by a person are placed in files in that person's vault corresponding to the location at which the post was created.
-4. **Time-based**: Posts created by a person are placed in files in that person's vault corresponding to the day at which the post was created.
+4. **Time-based**: Posts created by a person are placed in files in that person's vault corresponding to the post creation day.
 5. **Composite**: The strategies above are assigned randomly to all persons in the dataset.

 By default, SolidBench makes use of the composite strategy,